docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 :ref:`container-properties`.
 Hiding a panel hides all its children.
 Making it visible makes visible those children that are not individually hidden.
-The selected tab child is the value of the parent’s selection property.
+The selected tab child is the value of the parent's selection property.
 One and only one of the tab children must be selected;
 selecting one deselects the others.
 When the value of the selection property changes, either by a user selecting a different tab, or by a